Proposed TikTok ban for kids fails in Virginia's Legislature

 The bill received one hearing in a House committee that deals with technology bills.
 It advanced from there on a bipartisan 14-8 vote to a different committee where it was never heard.

-Democrats on the committee raised a range of concerns, including questions about enforceability and whether the government — rather than parents — should be responsible for limiting children's access to social media.
+Democrats in the hearing raised a range of concerns, including questions about enforceability and whether the government — rather than parents — should be responsible for limiting children's access to social media.

 Leftwich responded that policymakers have banned children from having access to “harmful substances” like alcohol and cannabis, and that he saw his proposal in the same light.